HD Radio® FAQ

 A: If your HD Radio tuner loses the station's digital signal, it will automatically switch over to the analog signal broadcast at the same frequency.
 There may be a slight break in the sound when this happens.
 When the tuner is back in range of your station's HD Radio signal, it will automatically go back to the digital broadcast.

-Q: I see a lot of car radios use the term "HD Radio ready."
+Q: I see older car radios use the term "HD Radio ready."
 What does that mean?

-A: An HD Radio ready car radio — or "head unit" — can play HD Radio signals, but requires connection to a separate HD Radio tuner.
-If the radio is a factory stereo, you'll have to get the tuner from the dealer.
-If you have a brand-name stereo, we probably have the add-on tuner you need.
+A: An HD Radio ready car radio — or "head unit" — can play HD Radio signals, but requires a connection to a separate HD Radio tuner.
+Current car radios that offer HD Radio include a built-in tuner.

 Q: What is "tagging"?

-A: "Tagging" is short for either iTunes® Tagging (if your using an iPod), or Song Tagging (if you're using a Zune HD).
-Tagging is a process that lets you select the song you're listening to on an HD Radio station and create a reminder on your portable player to purchase it at a later time.
-To take advantage of this feature, you need two things: a compatible iPod or Zune HD, and a local radio station that's broadcasting an HD Radio signal with tagging enabled.
+A: "Tagging" or "Tag" was short for either iTunes® Tagging (if you had an iPod), or Song Tagging (if you were using a Zune HD).
+Tagging was a process that let you select the song you're listening to on an HD Radio station and create a reminder on your portable player to purchase it at a later time.
+This feature has been discontinued.